zahid-islam/Github-Trending/README.md

 ## Development server

-Before run server you need to run command `npm install` Then Run `ng serve --open` for a dev server that will Navigate to `http://localhost:4200/`.
+Before run server you need to run unzip src folder and then command `npm install` Then Run `ng serve --open` for a dev server that will Navigate to `http://localhost:4200/`.

 ## Build